 If you’re looking for an upgrade, tile roofs and metal roofs are more expensive options.
 Not only are they more expensive to install, but repair on tile roofs takes a specialist.
 Each type of roof adds a distinctive look and requires very little upkeep, and they’re also going to last longer than an asphalt roof.
-Which brings us to our next point…
+This brings us to our next point…

 How Long Will You Be In The House?

 Metal roofing panels and tiles last a long time.
 How long?
 The average metal roof will hold up for 50 years or more, while tiles can last 100.
 It’s very unlikely that you’ll still be in the house when either would need replacement, which means it might be the last roof you ever buy!

 While that sounds great, people are on the move more than ever.
 As people change jobs, move across the country, or simply upgrade from one house to the next, they’re living in each individual house for shorter periods of time.
 If you install a relatively expensive tile roof on your house and then sell it soon after, you’re essentially upgrading for the buyer and not yourself.